siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 * G28.1 - Reference Axes: Reset machine coordinates to the homing switches

 Some limitations / constraints in TinyG homing as currently implemented:
 * A limited number of switch configurations are supported.
-See Switch Wiring.
+See Switches.
 * Limit switches are currently programmed for normally open (NO) mechanical switches.
 Support for NC and opto switches is on the roadmap
 * The homing sequence is fixed and always starts with the Z axis (if requested).
 The sequence runs ZXYABC (but skipping all axes that are not specified in the G28.1 command)
 * Supports a single home position.
 I.e. it does not support multiple-homes such as used by dual pallet machines and other complex machining centers

+## Switches
-## Switch Wiring
+### Switch Port
 TinyG has 8 switch pin pairs located on the J13 jumper next to the reset button.
 In addition there is a 3.3v pair.
 These are labeled:
 * 3.3v
 * Xmin